05 June 2021

 12 May 2021 / Food Facts

-Pineapples like most fruit are a nutrient packed snack option perfect for a hot summer’s day or thrown into smoothies, but where pineapples stand apart is with their added health benefit of Bromelain.
+More than just a popular fruit grown on the Capricorn Coast, pineapples, like most fruit, are also a nutrient packed snack option perfect for a hot summer’s day.
+Enjoy one freshly chilled or throw one (chopped up) into a smoothie or on to the barbecue.
+But where pineapples stand out is with their added health benefit of Bromelain.

 Why does my tongue tickle when I eat pineapples?